Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/installation.rst

 Recommended installation method
 ===============================

-There are different ways to install the hypatia software on your machine:
+There are different ways to install the hypatia software on your machine.
+The fastest one is through pip:

 **Installing with pip**

-If you are using pip, it is suggested to create a new environment to avoid conflicts of the other packages.
+If you are using pip, it is suggested to create a new environment to avoid possible conflicts with the other packages.
 To create a new environment, you should use *Anaconda Prompt*:

 .. code-block:: bash